JANCA-JAMS/JANCA-JAMS/README.md

-- Hi, I’m @JANCA-JAMS , a passionate Business Administration student and founder of the brand DATA JAMS.
+- Hi, I’m @JANCA-JAMS , a passionate Business/Data Analyst and founder of the brand DATA JAMS.
 With a deep interest in data analysis and visualization, I'm on a continuous journey of learning and personal growth.
 Through my YouTube channel, "DATA JAMS", I share insights into dashboards and data analytics.

 - 👀 I’m particularly interested in: